qteatime/crochet-docs/system/verification/examples.rst

 Testing effects
 ---------------

-.. warn:: Effectful testing is still in discovery; this section will be expanded in the future.
+.. warning:: Effectful testing is still in discovery; this section will be expanded in the future.

 When the pieces of program you want to test only depend on the data